 In May 2017 Elbows released his debut EP, Corduroy, which received acclaim from Okayplayer, The Deli, Impose, and Earmilk, who flatteringly said, “Elbows is readying to take hip hop by storm.”
 Coinciding with the release he was interviewed by Andrew Jervis on the Bandcamp Weekly radio show alongside ATO’s Nick Hakim.
 Corduroy served as an encapsulating introduction to the sound of Elbows, with songs shifting from dusty boom bap beats to oafish 808s, and from jazzy guitar chops to cloudy synth beds, all the while revealing Schieble’s comfortably peculiar persona through witty and introspective songwriting.
 The EP was accompanied by a capsule collection of cassette tapes, socks, and a set of pins in collaboration with New York’s Pintrill, with each item representing a song from the project.

-In 2015 he released his debut single “Flowers,” which Indie Shuffle described as, “nothing less than intriguing.”
+In 2015 Elbows released his debut single “Flowers,” which Indie Shuffle described as, “nothing less than intriguing.”
 A self-directed video (co-directed by New Jersey filmmaker Nnamdi Simon) followed later that year.
-He has performed live throughout New York, and has appeared with Sarah Neufeld (of Arcade Fire), Kendra Morris, Caged Animals, and more.
+He has performed live throughout New York and the greater East Coast, and has appeared with Kendra Morris, Kweku Collins, Landlady, Madison McFerrin, and more.